section

 protective glasses.

-The first part of the type number of early Infraphil heat lamps equaled that of the type
+The first part of the type number of early Infraphil heat lamps equaled that of the

-points and stripes in a fixed configuration.
+combination of small points and stripes in a fixed configuration.

 building